Hydrocarbon: Origin

 The vast majority of hydrocarbons found on Earth occur in crude oil, petroleum, coal, and natural gas.
-Petroleum (literally "rock oil") and coal are generally thought to be products of decomposition of organic matter.
+For thousands of years they have been exploited and used for a vast range of purposes.
+Petroleum (lit. 'rock oil') and coal are generally thought to be products of decomposition of organic matter.
 Coal, in contrast to petroleum, is richer in carbon and poorer in hydrogen.
 Natural gas is the product of methanogenesis.

 A seemingly limitless variety of compounds comprise petroleum, hence the necessity of refineries.
 These hydrocarbons consist of saturated hydrocarbons, aromatic hydrocarbons, or combinations of the two.
 Missing in petroleum are alkenes and alkynes.
 Their production requires refineries.
 Petroleum-derived hydrocarbons are mainly consumed for fuel, but they are also the source of virtually all synthetic organic compounds, including plastics and pharmaceuticals.
 Natural gas is consumed almost exclusively as fuel.
 Coal is used as a fuel and as a reducing agent in metallurgy.

 A small fraction of hydrocarbon found on earth, and all currently known hydrocarbon found on other planets and moons, is thought to be abiological.

 Hydrocarbons such as ethylene, isoprene, and monoterpenes are emitted by living vegetation.

 Some hydrocarbons also are widespread and abundant in the Solar System.
 Lakes of liquid methane and ethane have been found on Titan, Saturn's largest moon, as confirmed by the Cassini–Huygens space probe.
 Hydrocarbons are also abundant in nebulae forming polycyclic aromatic hydrocarbon compounds.